apollographql/apollo-server/docs/source/federation/core-concepts.md

 description: How schema composition works
 ---

-Apollo federation works through a declarative composition model where services expose their capabilities and together they can be formed into a single graph.
+Apollo Federation works through a declarative composition model where services expose their capabilities and together they can be formed into a single graph.
 This section describes the core concepts in the programming model.

 ## Entities and keys